 Hello.
 Also, Introducing Myself.

 I rode the cusp of generational change in the late 20th C, and the world got a lot more complicated.
-A long trek through Middle Europe and Africa took me back to the beginnings of human history, and I fell through a hole in time, where the worlds I didn’t know were larger than all I thought I knew.
+A long trek through Middle Europe and Africa took me back to the beginnings of human history, and I fell through a hole in time.
+The unknowns, it turned out, were larger than the firmest of my assumptions.

 These days I lift the layers of certainty to

 find the clarity of contradictions.
 And I am seriously amused.